1965–66 AEK Athens F.C. season: Overview

-The abstention of Papaioannou put an obstacle on the plans of the manager, Tryfon Tzanetis who in the summer of 1965 had taken care to shield the club with impressive transfers, such as the defender of Apollon Athens, Tasos Vasiliou, the forward of PAO Safrafolis, Kostas Nikolaidis and the big star in the midfield of Fostiras, Panagiotis Ventouris, while Nikos Stathopoulos, Giorgos Karafeskos and Michalis Simigdalas were promoted from the infrastructure departments to the first team.
-The absence of Papaioannou from the team's preparation and his looming absence from their competitive obligations forced Kostas Nestoridis, to change his initian decision of leaving AEK and remain with the team at the start of the season.
-However, due to his advanced age, Nestoridis was no more sufficient to fill the gap of Papaioannou and AEK started their competitive activities in the Championship with two defeats and one victory in the first 3 matches. Αt the beginning of December 1965, the differences between AEK and Papaioannou have begun to bridge and after getting a new contract of 500,000 drachmas, he returned to the team, shortly before the derby with Panathinaikos at the Leoforos Alexandras Stadium.
-Despite the fact that the lack of training caused him to suffer from cramps throughout the match, Papaioannou contributed to AEK's 2–3 victory by scoring one of the three goals while the other two scored by Kostas Nikolaidis.
+The abstention of Papaioannou put an obstacle on the plans of the manager, Tryfon Tzanetis who in the summer of 1965 had taken care to strengthen the squad with signings, such as the defender of Apollon Athens, Tasos Vasiliou, the forward of PAO Safrafolis, Kostas Nikolaidis and the main player in the midfield of Fostiras, Panagiotis Ventouris, while Nikos Stathopoulos, Giorgos Karafeskos and Michalis Simigdalas were promoted to the senior team.
+The absence of Papaioannou from the team's preparation and his looming absence from their competitive obligations forced Kostas Nestoridis, to change his initian decision of leaving AEK and remain at the club for the start of the season.
+However, due to his advanced age, Nestoridis was no more sufficient to fill the gap of Papaioannou and AEK started their season in the Championship with two defeats and one victory in the first three matches. Αt the beginning of December 1965, the differences between AEK and Papaioannou have begun to bridge and after getting a new contract of 500,000 drachmas, he returned to the team, shortly before the derby with Panathinaikos at Leoforos Alexandras Stadium.
+Despite the fact that the lack of training caused him to suffer from cramps throughout the match, Papaioannou contributed to AEK's 2–3 victory by scoring one of the three goals while the other two scored by Nikolaidis.
 That match was the beginning of a 14-match undefeated streak, which brought the club on a distance of 3 points from the top.
-AEK was firmly in contention for the title, but the next two matches with the derbies at Karaiskakis Stadium against Olympiacos and in Nea Filadelfeia against Panathinaikos negated any hopes they may have had.
-On 27 March at Faliro, Olympiacos was sweeping, winning by 4–0 and in 3 April in the match against Panathinaikos, as the game was at 1–1 and while there had been previous violent episodes between the players in the first half, Panathinaikos scored at the 88th minute with Takis Loukanidis from an offside position.
-The referee awarded the goal and wild incidents occurred with the participation of fans entering the field, which resulted in the match permanently stopped at the expense of AEK, who were zeroed and the game awarded to Panathinaikos.
+AEK were firmly in contention for the title, but the next two matches with the derbies at Karaiskakis Stadium against Olympiacos and in Nea Filadelfeia against Panathinaikos negated any hopes they may have had.
+On 27 March at Faliro, Olympiacos were sweeping, winning by 4–0 and in 3 April in the match against Panathinaikos, as the match was at 1–1 and while there had been previous violent incidents between the players in the first half, Panathinaikos scored at the 88th minute with Takis Loukanidis from an offside position.
+The referee awarded the goal and wild incidents occurred with the participation of supporters entering the pitch, which resulted in the match permanently stopped at the expense of AEK, who were zeroed and the game awarded to Panathinaikos.
 These incidents, led the officials of AEK not to participate in the next match in Serres against Panserraikos as a sign of protest.
-AEK were again zeroed and the threat of relegation after a possible third zeroing forced the club to return to the Championship, eventually finishing 3rd.
+AEK were again zeroed and the threat of relegation after a possible third zeroing forced the club to return to the Championship, eventually finishing third.